Demon-2-Angel/Post-Partum-Analysis/README.md

 - Anxiety has minimal impact on eating habits, with notable coping strategies observed.
 - Higher rates of suicide attempts in the 35-50 age range indicate a critical need for mental health interventions.

+## Analysis through tableau

+### 1. Sleep and Postpartum Emotions:

+- **Youthful Age Group (25-30):** Postpartum women in this age group experience heightened irritation and impaired decision-making with less sleep.
+The connection with the baby is affected, emphasizing the impact of sleep on emotional well-being.

+- **Maturity (35-50):** Older age groups show a mitigating effect of maturity, with less impact on bonding and decision-making even with sleep deprivation.
+This suggests that maturity may play a protective role in managing postpartum emotional challenges.

+### 2. Guilt, Anxiety, and Coping Strategies:

+- **Guilt and Sadness:** Across all age groups, the majority of women feeling guilty do not report feeling sad.
+Guilt does not strongly correlate with sadness, indicating that these two emotions may be independent of each other in the postpartum context.

+- **Anxiety and Appetite:** Anxiety has minimal impact on eating habits across age groups.
+Effective coping mechanisms are observed, as anxiety does not significantly affect dietary behaviors.
+This suggests that women employ various strategies to maintain their appetite despite feelings of anxiety.

+- **Suicide Attempts:** The 35-50 age range shows higher rates of suicide attempts.
+This underscores the critical need for targeted mental health interventions and support in this specific age group.

+### 3. Overall Insights:

+- **Consistent Trends:** Patterns across age groups reveal consistent trends, such as the lack of strong correlation between guilt and sadness.
+These insights provide a nuanced understanding of the emotional experiences of postpartum women.

+- **Appetite and Anxiety:** Anxiety, in general, does not appear to have a profound impact on appetite across different age groups.
+This suggests a level of resilience or coping mechanisms that enable women to maintain their dietary habits despite elevated anxiety levels.

+- **Individual Coping Strategies:** Despite the challenges of postpartum emotions, some women demonstrate resilience, as indicated by lower suicide attempt rates.
+Identifying and promoting these effective coping mechanisms could be valuable in supporting overall mental well-being.

+### 4. Recommendations:

+- **Targeted Interventions:** Develop targeted mental health interventions, particularly for women in the 35-50 age range, where higher rates of suicide attempts are observed.
+Tailoring interventions to address specific age-related challenges can enhance their effectiveness.

+- **Explore Coping Mechanisms:** Further exploration and promotion of effective coping mechanisms identified in groups with lower suicide attempt rates.
+Understanding and disseminating these strategies could contribute to improved mental health outcomes for postpartum women.

 ## Data Analytics Tools

 The project utilized various data analytics tools to gather, analyze, and visualize the data, facilitating a deeper understanding of postpartum depression.
 The team has developed a web application for interactive exploration of the findings, accessible [here](https://post-partum-analysis.streamlit.app/).
 The project's source code is available on [GitHub](https://github.com/Demon-2-Angel/Post-Partum-Analysis).